open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 2. Asking a site or assistant (or human agent) if they are willing and able to support a specific task.
 3. Asking a site or assistant (or human agent) to recommend one or more assistants that can help with a certain task.

-A _publishManfests_ event will be returned in response to the _getManifests_ eventas defined in section 1.18.
+A _publishManfests_ event will be returned in response to the _getManifests_ event as defined in section 1.18.
 This will contain one or more manifests [4] each defining the location, identity, and services provided by a specific assistant.
 The returned manifests will be classified as either _servicingManfests_ or _discoveryManifests_ depending on whether these agents are primarily servicing assistants or discovery assistants.

 The _getManifests_ event has the following optional parameters: